-Dr. Prem C. Srivastava Phone: (301) 903-4071 Email: prem.srivastava@science.doe.gov SUPPLEMENTARY INFORMATION:
+Dr. Prem C. Srivastava Phone: (301) 903-4071

+Email: prem.srivastava@science.doe.gov

+SUPPLEMENTARY INFORMATION:

-For over 50 years, one important focus of BER and its predecessor programs has been to promote research advances in physics, chemistry, material sciences and high speed computing to translate our knowledge of radioactive-decay and its detection into radiotracer imaging technology innovations for use in biomedical research.
-The radiotracer and radionuclide imaging technologies already developed under this program have been used to solve critical problems in biology and nuclear medicine, and they constitute to form a large part of the scientific foundations of nuclear medicine today.
+For over 50 years, an important focus of BER and its predecessor offices has been to promote research advances in physics, chemistry, material sciences and high speed computing to translate our knowledge of radioactive-decay and its detection into innovative radiotracer imaging technology for use in biological and nuclear medicine research.
+The radiotracer and radionuclide imaging technologies already developed under this program have been used to solve critical problems in biology and nuclear medicine, and they constitute a large part of the scientific foundations of nuclear medicine today.

-Along the way, advances in genomics, transgenic animal models and micro-imaging instrumentation technologies have prompted a paradigm shift from imaging human organ function in health and disease to directly visualizing in vivo metabolic networks and regulatory systems, their interaction with molecular elements, and the ensuing chemical reactions in biological processes that underlay the functional differentiation of organs, tissues and specialized cell types.
+Along the way, advances in genomics, transgenic animal models and micro-imaging instrumentation technologies have prompted a paradigm shift from imaging human organ function to directly visualizing in vivo metabolic networks and regulatory systems, their interaction with molecular probes, and the chemical reactions in biological systems that underlay the functional differentiation of organs, tissues and specialized cell types.

-Molecules that either direct or are subject to homeostatic controls in biological systems are convenient targets for specific molecular substrates.
-Such target-directed substrates (molecular probes) can be tailored to reflect a specific molecular interaction.
+Molecules that either direct or are subject to homeostatic controls in biological systems are convenient targets for specific molecular probes.
+Such target-directed molecular probes can be tailored to reflect a specific molecular interaction.
 Labeled with appropriate radioisotopes these molecular probes can be measured in vivo, in real time, on their way to, and in interaction with their targets in vivo.
 In other words, they allow the quantitative measurement of selected molecular interactions during normal tissue homeostasis and again after perturbations of the normal state.
 The in vivo quantification of radiolabeled molecules at various regional sites is accomplished by specialized radiation imaging instruments, such as single photon emission computed tomographs (SPECT) and positron emission computed tomographs (PET).
-This type of imaging has the capability of differentiating biological processes at the molecular and the metabolic levels.
+This type of imaging has the capability of measuring biological processes at the molecular and the metabolic levels.
+One limitation remains, however, and that relates to the correct spatial and tissue localization of the molecular and metabolic processes so measured.
+This can be substantially improved with hybrid imaging techniques as has been well demonstrated by PET-CT hybrid imaging.
+Hence, the development of efficient approaches dual labeling of molecular probes with maintenance of high specific activity for the radioactive label is highly desirable.
+Another advantage to dual labeling is the possibility of measuring two different biochemical or metabolic processes at the same time.